wireless-broadband-alliance/wba-openroaming-portal/docs/INSTALLATION.md

 ## 🛑 Important References Configurations 🛑

+### For a complete installation of the portal please follow these steps

+These steps will enhance the portal's security and enable key features required for its full functionality (Cron Commands, Microsoft login, Google Login, SAML login and GeoLite2).

 ### Set up a CRON Job for automation commands

 For detailed steps on how to set up CRONS, please refer to the [Cron Configuration Guide](../docs/CRONGUI.md)